opsdroid/opsdroid/docs/examples/stocks-portfolio.md

 ### Using the Data

-Now after getting the data and assigning it to a variable we can start using it!
+After getting the data and assigning it to a variable, we can start using it!
 We can now return the info to the connector.
-We will be using the info property but if you are interested on the different properties you can use their [documentation](https://github.com/ranaroussi/yfinance.
+We will be using the info property, but if you are interested in the different properties, you can use their [documentation](https://github.com/ranaroussi/yfinance).

 The data from the YFinance module is returned back as JSON.
 Here it is: